Mediation Sessions with Us

 Once the mediation begins, every session usually involves both of you.
 Mediation sessions are designed to explore your family’s needs and options, focusing on the interests of the children.
 The way in which the sessions are organised will vary a little, depending not only on whether the mediation is limited to children issue or includes financial issues, but also on the level of conflict and emotion involved.

 If the mediation is successful and, by working together, you manage to identify a solution that may work for both of you, we will prepare a Summary of Proposals or Parenting Plan, explaining what the two of you want to happen next.
-Neither the Summary of Proposals nor the Parenting Plan is a legally binding document, but it should explain in some detail what arrangements you both think could be made, and why.
+Neither the Summary of Proposals nor the Parenting Plan is a legally binding document, but each should explain in some detail what arrangements you both think could be made, and why.
 This document can then be taken to your respective solicitors, who will give legal advice as to whether the proposals are likely to be seen as fair and reasonable by the courts, and, if appropriate, draw up a legally binding agreement for you to sign.

 Of course not everyone is able to reach an agreement on every issue, and some couples do not ask the mediators to draw up a Summary of Proposals, even if they have worked out some new arrangements together during the mediation.
 Either of you may decide to withdraw from the mediation at any time, as can the family mediators.
 Those who do not reach a final agreement often leave mediation commenting that the process has been useful in clarifying, or even better in reducing, the issues in dispute.

 Mediation of children issues